Dream Chronicles: Backstory

 Players can have a full deep look at the fairy world in the Dream Chronicles series by solving 15 Dream Jewels' secrets in Dream Chronicles 2.
-Those secrets also reveal how the story in the first Dream Chronicles begins.
+Those secrets also reveal where the story in the first Dream Chronicles begins.

 Long ago, the first fairies were created from mortals when a meteor collided with a field of magic crystals.
 This occurred at the Ancients' Place, where fairies have since lived for thousands of years.
-There, they created a hierarchy, assigning each fairy to an area of the earth: some to the oceans, some to the air, some to the weather, and some to dreams.
+There, they created a hierarchy, assigning each fairy to an area of the Earth: some to the oceans, some to the air, some to the weather, and some to dreams.
 The Fairy Lord directed everything and selected a Dream Librarian to record everything the fairies did, said, and decided.
 The first fairies used the Print Stones Machine to create the first volumes of fairy knowledge and history.
 These volumes were overseen by the Dream Librarian, who has later editions of the same volumes deep in the bowels of the Dream Library.
 New works and observations are created constantly.

-Many years after the creation of the fairies there was another spectacular astrological event.
+Many years after the creation of the fairies, there was another spectacular astrological event.
 Three stars aligned in the heavens and then fell from the sky.
 The fairies took that as a sign that it was time to leave the Ancients' Place and spread out all over the world to run the realm in the ways they had determined.
 That was when some fairies assumed control over the dreams of mortals.
 With their sudden exodus, they left behind many structures that now help others understand the Way of the Ancient Fairies.
 Finally, after seeing a sign from the heavens, the fairies left the Ancients' Place.
 They still return to meditate upon their fairy origins.
 No mortals may enter this sacred place.
 Any who do enter cannot be allowed to leave, lest they divulge fairy information or history.
 Fairies have inbred for centuries, due to their system of arranged marriages.
 Few have gone out into the mortal world to live as mortals, and those who have are generally shunned.
 Once they infiltrated the Mortal World, fairies put their hands into everything.
 Their specialties and assigned duties were to watch over natural forces, such as wind and fire, tides and growth, and all matters plant-related.
 Initially, they did just that under the Fairy Lord's guidance and watchful eye.
 The Dream Librarian documented those natural events.